|Nutrition Facts (per serving)|

 |Saturated Fat 17g||86%|

 |Total Sugars 6g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- Optional: toppings of your choice, such as lettuce, tomato, onion
+Toppings of your choice, such as lettuce, tomato, onion, optional

-Mix all of the seasonings, including the jalapenos, with the ground beef in a large mixing bowl.
+Mix the jalapenos, soup mix, steak seasoning, salt, and Worcestershire sauce with the ground beef in a large mixing bowl.

 Place the burgers on the grill and cook for 3 to 4 minutes on each side, or until the desired level of doneness is achieved.
 During the last minute of cooking, place 1 slice of cheese on each burger.

-Once burgers are cooked through and cheese is melted, remove from the grill and place on the toasted hamburger buns.
-Top with additional sliced jalapenos and condiments and toppings if desired.
+Once the burgers are cooked through and the cheese is melted, remove from the grill and place on the toasted hamburger buns.
+Top with additional sliced jalapenos, if desired, and condiments and toppings.

 The Right Beef for Burgers